ibowditch/userdocs/_sources/server.md.txt

 This allows details of a new member to be recorded in the system.
 An RFS membership number is required.

+(annual-att)=
 ### Annual Attendance

 Some districts require hard-copies of attendance records to be sent to HQ for storage each year, similar to the old Attendance Books.

-This item will produce a listing of all attendance in a format similar to the old Attendance Book, which can be printed either to PDF or to paper by your browser as required, and then sent on to HQ.
+This item will produce a listing of all attendance in a calendar year in a format similar to the old Attendance Book, which can be printed either to PDF or to paper by your browser as required, and then sent on to HQ.

 ## Training Menu